Safetorun/safe_to_run/README.md

 ## Safe to run plus?

-Safe to run plus adds to the Safe to Run security platform an provides developers and security teams an online portal for vigilant application security monitoring.
-This tool offers security analytics, allowing you to uncover and address Safe to Run verify and resilience failures.
+Safe to run plus adds to the Safe to run security platform by providing developers and security teams an online portal for application security monitoring.
+This tool offers security analytics, allowing you to uncover and address Safe to run verify and resilience failures.

 [Visit the site](https://app.safetorun.com/?utm_source=github&utm_medium=safetorun&utm_campaign=readme)